 Welcome to 1st Grade

-This fall marks the start of my fifth year of teaching overall, my fourth year teaching first grade at Immanuel.
+This fall marks the start of my sixth year of teaching overall, my fifth year teaching first grade at Immanuel.
 I am truly blessed.
 I previously taught a 1-2 split class at St. Peter Lutheran School in Richmond.

 Outside of school, I enjoy reading, watching Netflix, country music and concerts, hiking, and spending time with friends and family.